kiedtl/roguelike/doc/machines.md

 serve no purpose to the player, although they will be repaired by engineers if destroyed.

-**Powered environmental machines.** Includes lights, braziers, and air purifiers.
-They are powered by the level's power station, but unlike the previous category they do affect gameplay in significant ways.
+**Powered environmental machines.** Includes lights, braziers, lab doors, and air purifiers.
+They are powered by the level's power station, and the player doesn't interact directly with them, but unlike the previous category they do affect gameplay in significant ways.